Agenda and Events

 PANEL: SMALL PORTS AND THE CYBERSECURITY GAP

 Synopsis: A large number of small ports lack a CISO or Information Technology specialists trained and/or qualified to respond to a cyberattack on its critical infrastructure.
-The panel discusses the work of Ports in Texas and Louisiana to enhance cybersecurity in its operations.
+The panel discusses the work of the Borders, Trade, and Immigration Institute, the U.S. Coast Guard, CISA, and Ports in Texas and Louisiana to enhance cybersecurity in its operations.

 Moderator: Julio Gonzalez, Supervisory Protective Security Advisor, Cybersecurity and Infrastructure Security Agency